evolvingstuff/vdw2/content/posts/canada-will-have-doubled-vitamin-d-content-of-milk-and-margarine-by-2026.md

 ##### Mistake #1: Forcing all of the products to be fortified - encouraging rather than forcing is far batter

-##### Mistake #2: Fortification independent of fat content (bioavailability of D from low-fat  milk is about <a href="/posts/low-fat-milk-provides-25-times-less-vitamin-d-may-201625x-less" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Low fat milk provides 2.5 times less vitamin D – May 2016|2.5X less">Low fat milk provides 2.5 times less vitamin D – May 2016|2.5X less</a> )
+##### Mistake #2: Fortification independent of fat content (bioavailability of D from low-fat  milk is about <a href="/posts/low-fat-milk-provides-25-times-less-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Low fat milk provides 2.5 times less vitamin D – May 2016">2.5X less</a> )

 ##### Mistake #3: Failed to fortify for people who do not consume milk products (44% or people are lactose intolerant)